urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/07 Collections framework.md

       Implements the Map interface and is based on using a WeakReference to store keys Thus, the key/value pair will be removed from the WeakHashMap if the key object is no longer strongly referenced

+Unmodifiable Collection
+  Collection to which items can't be added, removed or replaced Can not be modified except it stores items that can mutate Collections that are created using unmodifiable factory methods are space efficient Static factory methods like List.of(), Map.of(), Set.of() return an unmodifiable collection

 Comparator and Comparable interfaces
   Comparation methods are used when sorting a collection of objects.
 They return negative, positive or 0 values based on the result of the comparation
   Comparable interface